scalar-af/aws-loft-2017-container-lab/labs/lab4/chapter4.md

 # LAB 4: Orchestrated deployment of a decomposed application

+**Note: This lab is optional and does NOT need to be completed in order to move on to the next lab**

 In this lab we introduce how to orchestrate a multi-container application in OpenShift.

 This lab should be performed on **YOUR ASSIGNED AWS VM** as `ec2-user` unless otherwise instructed.